 And, we can focus on how you are talking rather than on what you are saying.

 If you stumble over your words, (possibly because we are talking over top of you), we will jump on you:

 "Well, look, you can't even talk, so why would anyone listen to you?!"

 This usually goes hand in hand with another behavior: Attaching emotional content to a logistical situation.
-The most common emotion usually attached is anger, and it often appears disproportionate to the situation.
+The most common emotion attached is anger, and it is often disproportionate to the situation.